Ingredient Profile

 Summary

-Haskell et al. (2008) demonstrated that L-Theanine combined with caffeine improved cognitive performance scores by 11% in 27 healthy adults, significantly outperforming the placebo, consistent with research into enhanced focus and mental clarity and supporting Focus and Creativity.
+Haskell et al. (2008) reported that L-Theanine combined with caffeine was associated with an 11% improvement in cognitive performance scores in 27 healthy adults, outperforming the placebo group.

 Study Details